Error Reference

 An unexpected error occurred.
 Retry the request.
 If it persists, contact support with the request_id.

-Usage is tracked per API key.
-View statistics on your Usage page in the dashboard.
+Usage and spend are tracked per API key.
+View totals on the Billing page in the dashboard.